Martin-Gleiss/smartvisu/trunk/readme.txt

 HISTORY
 --------------------------------------------------------------------------------
 v 1.7
-    - new featuer: Apps (a complete html-page, witch can be easily used in your project.
+    - new feature: Apps (a complete html-page, witch can be easily used in your project.
 Use lib.app('NAME OF APP').
 All apps are located in pages/apps
     - basic.symbol now with text
     - new widget-file: widgets/weather.html with weather.map, weather.mapslides